 Latest Chimney Rock News

-MARCH 2013 UPDATE: The Hickory Nut Falls trail is closed for repairs after a major November landslide across the trail.
+November 2013 UPDATE: The Hickory Nut Falls trail remains closed for repairs after a major landslide across the trail.
+And the elevator will be closed some for repairs.
 Other hiking trails are open.
-Due to the closure, the admission rates in 2013 are reduced to $12 adult and $6 youth (ages 5-15) with no additional discounts.
+Due to the closure, the admission rates are reduced to $12 adult and $6 youth (ages 5-15) with no additional discounts.
 Children under 5 are admitted for free.
 Read more.

 Chimney Rock at Chimney Rock State Park, just 25 miles from Asheville, boasts that it has the "best of the North Carolina mountains in one place."
 For the last 100 years, tourists have journeyed to see this 500-million-year-old towering monolith, and the park's "one-stop shopping" for what the mountains are loved for: dramatic scenery, exhilarating hiking trails, rare plants, native wildlife, and one of North Carolina's highest waterfalls (featured in the movie The Last of the Mohicans).
 Many improvements to the park were completed in spring 2012, including a new 26-story elevator through the mountain, stairs and trails to the top and more!